Financial-Times/origami-build-tools/README.md

 });
 ```

-Note: to use this you will to install origami-build-tools *and* gulp as direct dependencies of your project.
-If you do not have it installed already, you will also need to install gulp globally.
+Note: to use this you will need to install origami-build-tools *and* gulp as direct dependencies of your project.
+Additionally, if you do not have it installed already, you will also need to install gulp globally.

 ```sh
 npm install --save-dev https://github.com/Financial-Times/origami-build-tools/tarball/master